edgarroman/zappa-django-guide/docs/walk_static.md

      )
 ```

-### Configure Django-Storages in settings.py
+### Configure Django-S3-Storage in settings.py

 Add these lines anywhere in your settings.py.
-These values instruct Django-Storages to properly configure a basic setup for leveraging S3.
-More information about these values can be found here: [http://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html](http://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html)
+These values instruct django-s3-storage to properly configure a basic setup for leveraging S3.

 ```
 YOUR_S3_BUCKET = "zappa-static"